kailermai/tp/docs/UserGuide.md

 ![result for 'sort /a'](images/SortResult.png)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The sort command reorders the student list (left panel).
-The right panel updates only if it is already showing Trend (i.e., The trend window is opened).
+The sort command reorders the student list in the Student List Panel.
+The Right Side Panel updates only if it is already showing Trend (i.e., The trend window is opened).
 </div>

 ### Clearing all entries : `clear`